KISW: Programming

 The station aired BJ & Migs (BJ Shea and Steve Migs) in mornings until Shea's final show at KISW on December 15, 2023.
 The Daly Migs Show (Taryn Daly and Steve Migs) premiered on January 3, 2024 as the replacement for BJ & Migs.
 The station airs Ryan Castle in middays.
 KISW is the originating station for The Mens Room in afternoon drive; hosted by Miles Montgomery, Steve "The Thrill" Hill, Thee Ted Smith and Mike Hawk, the show entered syndication on June 5, 2017, and was distributed by Westwood One until June 2020.
-Weekend programming includes Loud & Local, which highlights local music from the greater Seattle area, hosted by Kevin Diers.
+Weekend programming includes Loud & Local, which highlights local music from the greater Seattle area, hosted by Wyatt Olney.